-Termination of Employment for Cause or Resignation without Good Reason

-With respect to Messrs.
-Shuster and Sherwood, upon a termination of employment for "cause" or the executive's resignation of employment without "good reason," the executive is entitled to payment of accrued and unpaid base salary as of the date of termination of employment, any earned but unpaid annual bonus for a prior award period to the extent not paid (other than any portion of such annual bonus that was previously deferred which shall instead be paid in accordance with the applicable deferral arrangement) and any Accrued Benefits.
+Termination of Employment for Cause or Resignation without Good Reason employment without "good reason," he is entitled to payment of any earned but unpaid base salary and earned and awarded but unpaid annual bonus for a prior award period (other than any portion of such annual bonus that was previously deferred which shall instead be paid in accordance with the applicable deferral arrangement) (collectively, the Accrued Compensation) and any accrued and unpaid benefits, including accrued paid-time off and the timely payment of any amounts due and payable under any of our applicable plans, programs, policies or practices (collectively, the Accrued Benefits).
 For each of our named executive officers, all unvested equity awards will be forfeited following a termination of employment for "cause" or the executive's resignation of employment without "good reason."